Man who threatened Dubuque officers with blade sentenced to probation, treatment facility

 Dubuque police officers said they were forced to use “less-lethal munition” and multiple stun gun blasts to subdue Sproule outside of a business at Fourth Street and Central Avenue on March 21.

 According to court documents, Sproule was walking near Fifth and Main streets at about 11:15 a.m.
-Sproule was wanted on a warrant for third-degree theft.
+Sproule was wanted on a warrant charging third-degree theft.

 The officer and Dubuque County Sheriff Joe Kennedy approached Sproule, who then brandished knife blades from a multi-tool and told officers to leave, documents state.